 If you have a freestanding mixer then all you do is put all of the ingredients into the bowl and using the dough hook mix on speed 2 for two minutes.
 Turn it out of the bowl and manhandle into a ball.
 Place back in the bowl and cover with a large plastic bag for 1 hour to 1 ½ hours until it has doubled in size.

-If you are mixing by hand, then put the flour, yeast, mixed spice and salt into a bowl.
+If you are mixing by hand, then put the flour, yeast, dried fruit, mixed spice and salt into a bowl.
 Measure the milk and water in a jug and beat in the egg.
 Add the liquid and the marmalade to the flour and using a flat knife such as a pallette knife, begin to mix together.
 When it is all combined, tip it out onto a lightly floured worktop and begin to knead.
 To do this you hold half the dough down with one fist and stretch the other half away from you with the heel of your other hand.
 Fold the dough back onto itself, turn and repeat the process for about ten minutes or until your arms fall off, whichever is the soonest.
 Make it into a ball shape and place into a bowl and cover with a large plastic bag until doubled in size.

 Grease a loaf tin with butter.
 Take off the plastic bag and gently press the air out of the dough using your fingertips.
 Lift the dough out of the bowl and shape into a log shape by stretching and folding.
 Be gentle though.
 Place the dough into the loaf tin and cover again for 20-30 minutes until it has risen by about half its size again.